ycrash/yc-data-script/README.md

 <details>
   <summary><strong>4.
 Can yc-360 Script be executed in containerized environments like Docker, Kubernetes, or OpenShift?</strong></summary>

 Yes, yc-360 script is designed to work seamlessly across all major environments — including bare-metal servers, virtual machines, Docker containers, Kubernetes, and OpenShift.
 You can execute the script directly inside your containers or use it as part of a sidecar or init container to collect diagnostic data.
-For detailed guidance on each supported environments, visit <a href="https://test.docs.ycrash.io/ycrash-agent/environment/introduction.html" target="_blank" rel="noopener noreferrer">https://test.docs.ycrash.io/ycrash-agent/environment/introduction.html</a>
+For detailed guidance on each supported environments, visit [https://test.docs.ycrash.io/ycrash-agent/environment/introduction.html](https://test.docs.ycrash.io/ycrash-agent/environment/introduction.html)
 </details>

 <details>